 Flat files are a very common data storage option, and lots of our customers will use them at some time.
 This tutorial will show you how to load a dataset from a file (for example, a CSV or JSON file) on disk or on a cloud storage space into Saturn Cloud using pandas or Dask.

-Before starting this, you should set up a project and start a Jupyter instance in it.
+Before starting this, you should create a Jupyter server resource and start it.
 See our startup documentation if you don’t know how to do this yet.

 If you want to place a flat file in the Saturn Cloud Jupyter server workspace, there’s a simple UI option.